 - Begin the line with a forward slash, /.

-You can use parentheses when explaining that a task is optional in a procedure.
+You can use parentheses when explaining that a step is optional in a task.

 - (Optional) Provide the context for the task in a new paragraph.

 - Optional: Type context for the task in a new paragraph.

 - Provide the context for the task in a new paragraph (optional).